Look no farther than Kinvert’s Ultimate Guide to Homeschool Robotics. Which robots to get and which to avoid. Great for home and groups.

 The Ultimate Guide to Robot Dinosaurs is a pretty cool article.

-We have a lot of Anki Cozmo Examples in Python with Projects and Tutorials.
+We have a lot of Anki Cozmo Examples in Python with Projects and Tutorials and more info on the Anki Cozmo SDK.

 Also consider our Ultimate Guide to Robotics Projects and Ideas.